RM Chivenor: RAF Chivenor

 In the 1930s, a civil airfield was opened on or near the site of Chivenor farm.
-In February 1940 the Air Ministry took the site over, constructing an aerodrome in May 1940 for use as a RAF Coastal Command Station.
+In February 1940 the Air Ministry took the site over, constructing an aerodrome in May 1940 for use as an RAF Coastal Command Station.
 Known as RAF Chivenor, the station opened on 25 October 1940 within No. 17 Group, Coastal Command.
 Initially, two units were based there initially: No. 3 (Coastal) Operational Training Unit RAF and No. 252 Squadron RAF, both operating Bristol Beaufighters, Bristol Blenheims and Bristol Beauforts.

 After the Second World War, the station was largely used for training, particularly weapons training.
 During the 1950s and 1960s, No. 229 Operational Conversion Unit RAF (229 OCU) used Hawker Hunter aircraft for training.
 In 1974 229 OCU left for RAF Brawdy (where it was renamed as the Tactical Weapons Unit), with Chivenor placed into "care and maintenance" status for rebuilding, though No. 624 Volunteer Gliding Squadron (624 VGS) continued to fly from there.

 The RAF returned in 1981, with 2 Tactical Weapons Unit (2 TWU) and their BAE Hawks, moving in from RAF Lossiemouth.
 In 1992 2 TWU was renamed as 7 FTS before leaving in 1994 to merge with 4 FTS at RAF Valley, and the airfield was handed over to the RM.